A supportive space for Scotland’s higher education quality professionals

 What is The Quality Forum (TQF)?

 The Quality Forum (TQF) is a sector-led group with a flexible remit and membership.
 Its purpose is to provide support to members on policy and practice in areas of mutual interest broadly relating to quality in learning and teaching, allowing expertise to be shared and developed.
-TQF also provides an important voice for Scottish higher education institutions in UK-wide discussions, with links to Universities Scotland Learning and Teaching Committee, the Scottish Higher Education Enhancement Committee (SHEEC), Quality Arrangements for Scottish Higher Education (QASHE), and the Quality Strategy Network.
+TQF also provides an important voice for Scottish higher education institutions in UK-wide discussions, with links to the Scottish Higher Education Enhancement Committee (SHEEC), Quality Arrangements for Scottish Higher Education (QASHE), and the Quality Strategy Network.

 TQF was originally established in the 1990s as a space in which quality professionals from Scottish higher education institutions could share practice relating to the Teaching Quality Assessment process in place at that time.
 Its remit quickly broadened to include wider matters of sector interest in quality assurance and enhancement.
 Established by the sector for the sector, administrative support for TQF has previously been provided by the University of Edinburgh, Committee of Scottish Higher Education Principals (CoSHEP - the predecessor to Universities Scotland), and Universities Scotland, and is now provided by QAA Scotland.